scottsf/daily-plan-for-after-bootcamp/interview-topics/javascript/README.md

   source: https://www.geeksforgeeks.org/strict-mode-javascript/

 ## Sloppy mode
+  The normal, non-strict mode of JavaScript is sometimes referred to as sloppy mode.
-  It is a normal mode.
-In this mode, assigning to an undeclared variable creates a global variable.
+  It sloppy mode, assigning to an undeclared variable creates a global variable.

   ```javascript
   function check() {